 QR codes or barcodes:

 These are most useful for scanning purposes.
 All you need to do is scan the code by mobile devices or scanners.
-These QR codes are linked with physical assets.
-So even if the asset is being used in Texas, while the asset manager is in a different state, they can keep track of the data stored electronically.
+These QR codes are linked to physical assets.
+So even if the asset is being used in Texas, while the asset manager is in a different state, they can keep track of the data stored electronically.ย

 RFID tags: